Cyril-zip/AWS-SAA-C02-Study-Guide/README.md

 ### Lambda Key Details:
 - Lambda is a compute service where you upload your code as a function and AWS provisions the necessary details underneath the function so that the function executes successfully.
 - AWS Lambda is the ultimate abstraction layer.
 You only worry about code, AWS does everything else.
-- A Lambda function always runs inside a VPC owned by the Lambda service.
+- By default, A Lambda function is launched **outside** your own VPC(in an AWS-owned VPC), so it cannot access resources in your VPC.
+- You can specify your lambda in your VPC and define your subnets and security group.(Lambda will create an ENI in your subnet)
 - Lambda supports Go, Python, C#, PowerShell, Node.js, and Java
 - Each Lambda function maps to one request.
 Lambda scales horizontally automatically.
 - Lambda is priced on the number of requests and the first one million are free.
 Each million afterwards is $0.20.